tatumamckinnis/DNA/README.md

 </details>

 #### 5. Implementing the `reverse` Method
-Implement `reverse` to return a new `LinkStrand` object that's the reverse of the object on which it's called. *This method is not a mutator, it creates a new `LinkStrand`.*
+Implement `reverse` to return a new `LinkStrand` object that's the reverse of the object on which it's called. **This method is not a mutator, it creates a new `LinkStrand`.**

 <details>
 <summary>Details on Implementing the reverse Method</summary>

 This method creates a new `LinkStrand` object that is the reverse of the object on which it's called.
 The reverse of `"cgatccgg"` is `"ggcctagc"`.
-This method returns a new strand; it does not alter the strand on which it's called, i.e., it's not a mutator.
+This method returns a new strand; **it does not alter the strand on which it's called**, i.e., it's not a mutator.

-Note: you must create `N` new nodes in reversing a `LinkStrand` object with `N` nodes.
-If you do not, you are likely mutating/changing the `LinkStrand` being reversed.

-You'll need to reverse the linked list, and reverse each string in each node of the linked list.
-Specifically, the reversed `LinkStrand` should have the same number of nodes as the original `LinkStrand`, but in reverse order; each internal node should also contain the reversed `String` of the corresponding node in the original `LinkStrand`.
+You should create a new linked list with nodes in reverse order, and each string in each node also reversed.
+Put differently: The reversed `LinkStrand` you return should have the same number of nodes as the original `LinkStrand`, but in reverse order; each internal node should also contain the reversed `String` of the corresponding node in the original `LinkStrand`.

-To reverse a `String` use a `StringBuilder` appropriately --- see `StringStrand.reverse` for details on using the `StringBuilder.reverse` method.

-Note that in creating a new linked list that's the reverse of the list of nodes being traversed it's easiest to simply add a new node to the front of the reversed list being constructed.
-So in reversing a->b->c->d and traversing in order a,b,c,d; your code should have created the list c->b->a after traversing the first three nodes: a,b,c.
-When reaching the next or 'd' node your code adds 'd' to the front of this list creating d->c->b->a.

-To do so, we suggest making a helper method (for example, `private void addFirst(String s)` that will prepend a new node containing the reversed version of s to the front of the linked list, changing the value of `myFirst`.
-This method should create a new node whose next field points to `myFirst` and modifies `myFirst` to reference this newly created node.
-You will *not* call `addFirst` directly from the `reverse` method, but will call `rev.addFirst` as described below (if you choose to write `addFirst`).

-With this helper method, in writing `reverse` you might first create a new `LinkStrand` object storing a reference to the this new `LinkStrand` in a local variable, say `LinkStrand rev`.
-Then as you traverse the linked-list being reversed, you'll make repeated calls of  `rev.addFirst(xx)` with the `xx` parameter being a String obtained by reversing the String in the node you're traversing, perhaps using a temporary `StringBuilder` object to easily reverse a String, e.g., using `StringBuilder.reverse`.

-Remember that you must be sure to update all instance variables of the local `LinkStrand rev` if they're not changed by `addFirst`, e.g., updating  `myFirst, myLast, mySize, myAppends, myIndex, myCurrent, myLocalIndex` for the local variable `rev` that will be returned, as well as the instance variable tracking the value of `rev.size`.
-This could be done automatically depending on your constructor implementation, but it may need to be done explicitly in the body of `reverse` depending on how you write your code.
+The easiest way (and an efficient way) to reverse a `String` in Java is to use (`StringBuilder` and the `reverse` method)[https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/StringBuilder.html#reverse()].

+Be sure to update all instance variables of the new reversed `LinkStrand` you are creating to be correct before it is returned.

 </details>